How can end users recover their own Google Workspace data through Google OAuth Login?

 To change the DNS settings of your domain, you need to sign into the console of your DNS service provider, such as GoDaddy, Namecheap, or Google Domains.
 If you do not know the DNS service provider of your domain, or if you do not have credentials/permissions to log into the DNS console, please consult your network administrator.

-2. Enable HTTPS/SSL for the CubeBackup web console (Optional)
+Step 2.
+Enable HTTPS/SSL for the CubeBackup web console

-After assigning a domain name for the IP address of the CubeBackup server, it is recommended that you enable HTTPS/SSL for your CubeBackup web console.
+After assigning a domain name for the IP address of the CubeBackup server, please enable HTTPS/SSL for your CubeBackup web console.

-Log in to Google Cloud Console using the same Google account which was used to create the Google Service account in the initial configuration.
+Log in to Google Cloud Platform using the same Google account which was used to create the Google Service account in the initial configuration.

-- Make sure that the project created for the Google Service account is the active project in the Google Cloud Console.
+Make sure that the project created for the Google Service account is the active project in the Google Cloud Platform.

-- From the navigation menu, select APIs & Services > Credentials.
+- From the navigation menu, select APIs & Services > OAuth consent screen.

 - Select Web application from the Application type dropbox, then enter a name (e.g. CubeBackupClient) in the Name text box.

-- Add the same URIs in the Authorized redirect URIs section.
+- Add the same URI in the Authorized redirect URIs section.

 - Click CREATE.